 However this advice is offered by way of an abundance of over caution for naive and unseasoned travellers.
 Please do not let it put you off visiting a wonderful and unique part of southern Italy.

-Read about our stay at Taranto’s Hotel L’Arcangelo and why we liked it.
+Read about our first stay at Taranto’s Hotel L’Arcangelo and why we liked it.
 As always we paid in full for our stay and received no payment or incentive for our review.